 Iceland showcases Mother Nature at her wildest and most dramatic, with sprawling fields of lava, thundering waterfalls, massive glaciers, steaming hot springs, and windswept shorelines.
 With so many types of experiences to choose from, the biggest decision for Iceland-bound travelers is which hotel to book for the type of experience they want.

 Whether you’re seeking a primo perch for northern lights viewing in the country’s southern wilderness, a world-class spot to soak up hot springs only minutes from the airport, or a hip urban hideaway in Reykjavík, these seven Iceland hotels deliver vastly different ways to engage with Iceland’s myriad landscapes and subcultures.
 None of them skimps on comfort or style, and best of all, this island nation’s strong sense of environmental stewardship spills over into the sustainability measures that each resort embraces.
-Read on for seven world-class, ecofriendly resorts across the country that cater to the tastes of every kind of traveler.
+Read on for seven world-class, ecofriendly resorts and hotels across Iceland.

 - Location: Reykjanes Peninsula